 In terms of internal storage, there are two types: SSD (Solid State Drive) and HDD (Hard Disk Drives).
-I suggest going for SSDs because it might be more expensive, but it is more energy-efficient, and it’s shock resistant.
+I suggest going for SSDs because they might be more expensive, but it is more energy-efficient, and they are shock resistant.
 You don’t want to suddenly lose all your data just because of an emergency.

 As to storage capacity, generally, you can get 128GB, 256 GB, and 512 GB.

 For non-CPU intensive tasks (like content writing or social media posting), the minimum is 128 GB.
 The recommended is 256GB and above.

 For CPU-intensive tasks (like video editing, web development, or handling large excel files), the minimum is 256GB.
 The recommended is 512GB or higher.

 If you need extra space, you can buy an external HDD or SSD.

 What RAM Should I Pick?

 Aside from the processing power, you should consider the Random Access Memory or the RAM of your machine.
 It’s the computer hardware that stores short-term data for quick access.
 So if you are opening multiple programs, it won’t need to reboot in order to switch from one task to another task.